VincentBounce/Windows-Context-Menu-Tools/README.md

 Lists files/folders contained in any folder and copy the list to the Clipboard.

-💿 To install this tool separately, just run `List-in-Clipboard.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_List-in-Clipboard.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).

 ## ![notepad-icon] List files in Notepad

 Lists files/folders contained in any folder and displays the list in a temporary Notepad file that disappears as soon as you close it.

-💿 To install this tool separately, just run `List-in-Notepad.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_List-in-Notepad.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).

 ---